Soraya Sarhaddi Nelson: Early life and education

 Nelson grew up in Milwaukee, Wisconsin, as the daughter of a German mother and Iranian father.
 She also spent some of her childhood in Iran, where her family resided for several years.
+She graduated high school in 1981 from Fallston High School in Maryland.

 She received her undergraduate degree from the College of Journalism at University of Maryland, College Park in 1985.

 Career

 1985–2006: Newspapers

-Nelson began her career in 1985 at The Star Democrat in Easton, Maryland.
+Nelson began her career at The Star Democrat in Easton, Maryland.
 After working at other newspapers in New York and Virginia, she served three years as editor and reporter at Newsday in New York.
 She shared the 1997 Pulitzer Prize for coverage of the 1996 TWA Flight 800 crash.

 She subsequently joined the Los Angeles Times as a reporter, and following the September 11 attacks went on extended assignment in Iran and Afghanistan.

 From 2002 to 2005, she worked as Knight Ridder's Middle East Bureau Chief.
 Nelson also worked for the Orange County Register covering California Governor Arnold Schwarzenegger.

 In total, she was a newspaper reporter for more than 20 years.